LaunchPadLab/lp-redux-api/docs.md

 authenticated user.

-This function returns the context string when the LP Redux Api cookie exists, contains a token, and contains a context.
+This function returns the context string when the LP Redux Api cookie exists, contains a valid token, and contains a context.

 This function returns `undefined` when there is no context present, or if the LP Redux API cookie does not exist.